Let’s Build Better Products

 Amplitude 2.0: As a result, we’ve built a Slack integration that displays a chart preview and additional details any time you paste an Amplitude link into Slack.
 We also have buttons that allow you to add a chart to one of your own dashboards without leaving Slack.

-As of last week, all of our Enterprise customers now have access to Amplitude 2.0, and our team is hard at work on the finishing touches before the public release to all our users.
+, all of our Enterprise customers now have access to Amplitude 2.0, and our team is hard at work on the finishing touches before the public release to all our users.
 Dozens of customers, including MINDBODY, LogMeIn, and Postmates, have been using Amplitude 2.0 during a closed beta period over the past few months and have provided us with invaluable feedback and guidance throughout the process.

 Amplitude 2.0 wouldn’t exist without them.
 We’re already seeing the impact Amplitude 2.0 has on enabling product managers, marketers, customer support reps, and execs to explore and learn from their user behavior in real-time, instead of needing to rely on analysts to run reports.
 “Amplitude 2.0 empowers non-analysts to more quickly make data-based decisions regarding product development,” says Chet Brandenburg, Chief Product Officer of MINDBODY.